-What are trend lines in crypto trading?
+What are trend lines in crypto trading

-How do trend lines work?
+How do trend lines work

 Trend lines require a bit more work than some indicators.
 In most cases you’ll need to draw them yourself.
 However, some trading tools like the one that Bitsgap has will allow you to draw right on the live chart.

 Trend lines typically chart the resistance and support levels of an asset.
-This means you’ll draw one up top and one underneath in order to see where exactly the price tends to return to.
+This means you’ll draw one on top and one underneath in order to see where exactly the price tends to return to.
 This usually gives you a pretty good baseline of where you should be buying or selling.

-How to read crypto trend lines?
+How to read crypto trend lines

 This means that you’ll likely see the cryptocurrency price go higher.
-Keep in mind that you should have at least three connecting points resting on the trend line before you should consider it valid.
+Keep in mind that you should have at least three connecting points resting on the trend line before you should consider it as valid.

 Conversely, a downtrend will do the opposite.
 This slope tells you that the price of the asset will be descending, and you should plan accordingly for this reality.

-Can trend lines be used for cryptocurrency predictions?
+Can trend lines be used for cryptocurrency predictions

 Yes, many people do use trend lines to try and predict the price of a cryptocurrency in the future.
 However, you need to be careful here.
 Trend lines have a habit of changing quickly and people who are too sure of their lines could be in for a nasty surprise.

 It’s also important that you zoom out and see the bigger picture.
-If you don’t then your trend line could end up being very wrong when you look at the longer trend.
-If you want to use trend lines, then you will likely also want to confirm your suspicions with other indicators too.
+If you don’t, then your trend line could end up being very wrong when you look at the longer trend.
+If you want to use trend lines, then you will likely want to confirm your suspicions with other indicators too.

 Trend line example

 Jimmy goes to the asset in question and he starts to draw.
 He carefully traces the peaks and bottoms of the asset over the past month, and he draws a solid trend line on both sides.
-He now knows exactly where the asset has risen and fallen over a 30 day period.
+He now knows exactly where the asset has risen and fallen over a 30-day period.

 Within the next few hours, he sees that his trend line was correct.
 He collects a small profit and looks for his next opening so he can buy back in and do it again.

-What indicators can be used to calculate the trend lines?
+What indicators can be used to calculate the trend lines

 The Moving Average indicator helps you to filter out the noise in your cryptocurrency trading.
 It helps you to see the real average price when the abnormalities are gone and it can be a good indicator to use with trend lines to confirm that you’re making a good trade.